LLNL/CallFlow/README.md

 python3 setup.py install --prefix PATH/TO/INSTALL
 ```

-The installation places a binary, called `callflow` inside the /PATH/TO/INSTALL/bin.
+The installation places a binary, called `callflow` inside the
+/PATH/TO/INSTALL/bin, which can exported to the $PATH environment variable.

 ## Sample Data